How To

 The following factors may have an impact on the results of a test (test reliability):

-• The amount of sleep the athlete had prior to testing
+• The amount of sleep the athlete had before testing

 • The athlete's emotional state " Medication the athlete may be taking